Padmesh010/monitoring-task-prometheus-grafana/README.md

 ---

-## Screenshots
+## Screenshots are available in Documentation folder

-All output proof screenshots are available in the `screenshots/` folder:
+All output proof screenshots are available in the `Documentation/` folder:

 - EC2 instance running
 - Prometheus UI